DATA-606-2023-FALL-MONDAY/Khambalkar_Jahanvi/docs/report.md

 </p>

 <div align="justify">
-- This plot shoes that the data have lower case letters in 19 product descriptions.
+- This plot shows that the data have lowercase letters in 19 product descriptions.
 However, 2 of them seem odd - 'Next Day Carriage' and 'High-Resolution Image'
 </div>

 </details>